tianyingw/tianyingw.github.io/research.md

 In this large-scale data era, robust statistical learning methods are necessary and important to handle the data heteroscedasticity.
 Given this motivation, I focus more on data integration in terms of combining multiple data views and considering the entire distribution of the population.
 The former leads to more powerful inference tools, and the later helps us understand genetic associations in different subgroups of a population, further contributing to more precise analysis of the genetic effect and supporting personalized precision medicine.

 ### My current projects:
-- **Wang, T.**, Ionita-Laza, I., Wang, Z., Weng, C. and Wei, Y. (2019+) "Robust Integrated Quantile Rank Score Test for dynamic heterogeneous genetic effect in longitudinal electronic health records analysis".
+- "Robust Integrated Quantile Rank Score Test for dynamic heterogeneous genetic effect in longitudinal electronic health records analysis". (with Ionita-Laza, I., Wang, Z., Weng, C. and Wei, Y.)

-- **Wang, T.**, Ionita-Laza, I., Li, G., Weng, C. and Wei, Y. (2019+) "Robust Integrated Transcriptome-wide Association Analysis".
+- "Robust Integrated Transcriptome-wide Association Analysis". (with Ionita-Laza, I., Li, G., Weng, C. and Wei, Y.)

 - "A Deep Learning model for breast cancer risk prediction based on mammograms". (with Wei, Y., Terry MB. and Tehranifar, P.)